Johnny Papalia: The "Godfather" of Hamilton

-In October 1985, Papalia was one of the principal suspect in the disappearance of Louis Iannuzzelli, a prominent businessman in Niagara Falls who vanished after angering Papalia by operating a loansharking business in what Papalia saw as his turf.
+In October 1985, Papalia was one of the principal suspects in the disappearance of Louis Iannuzzelli, a prominent businessman in Niagara Falls who vanished after angering Papalia by operating a loansharking business in what Papalia saw as his turf.
 Iannuzzelli, the owner of the House of Frankenstein Wax Museum, was a loanshark who was under the protection of Dominic Longo.
 When Longo died, Iannuzzeli disappeared three days later.
 A police officer stated in 1986, "He [Iannuzzelli] didn't commit suicide.
 He was killed.
 And with him gone, there's no competition for John [Papalia] in Niagara Falls."
 The police suspect that Barillaro was involved in Iannuzzelli's presumed murder.

 Regarding the Greektown case, Papalia said in 1986, "Yeah, I know the people they charged — they're friends of mine.
 But that doesn't mean I was involved; I wasn't, because I wouldn't have anything to do with Greeks — I don't like them, I don't like their restaurants, I don't like their food."
 In the same interview with Peter Moon of The Globe & Mail, Papalia listed his hobbies as watching boxing, baseball, American football and old films as he could not stand "this porno stuff" as he labelled modern films.
 He listed jazz as his favourite genre of music.
 Papalia told Moon that he had stopped taking vacations in Mexico because there was "too much crime" in that nation, and now preferred the West Indies.
 Papalia said about his occupation, "I go into a bar and I tell them my name and I intimidate people into taking our equipment.
 That's what the police tell you, isn't it?
 Listen, I'm lucky to have a couple of good brothers who look after me."
 About his reputation for violence, Papalia said he had "a short fuse" and added, "Hey, we all lose our temper sometime, don't we?"
 About why he was seen with gangsters so often, Papalia replied, "You go to Italian weddings, you meet people.
 I go to lots of Italian weddings."
 Papalia admitted, however, "I did shylocking and bookmaking, but was back in the fifties.
 For a guy who been doing so much in this country, the police haven't been able to come up with anything on me.
 They got nothing better to do than run around following me all the time at taxpayers' expense."